 He went from Bunker NY resident to world-touring DJ with multiple sets at Berghain this year, and was tapped to play Circoloco at DC10 and Circoloco’s massive Halloween party in NYC.
 Justin was one of the artists responsible for the resurgence of acid in music this year, and also shone for Horsemeat Disco.

-Acclaimed mix series' have queued up for Lisbon-based Violet’s services in 2018, and her reputation for spinning dynamite sets has seen her secure a first US tour, land bookings including a Panorama Bar debut, and playing gigs in China and South Korea.
+Acclaimed mix series' have queued up for Lisbon-based Violet’s services in 2018, and her reputation for spinning dynamite sets has seen her land bookings including a Panorama Bar debut, and playing gigs in China and South Korea.
 She runs the Naive label and Radio Quantica, promoting new and marginalised artists.

 Ryan Aitchison’s been in the game a while, but the runaway success of 2017’s ’Techno Disco Tool’ led to a huge year of DJ gigs for the Doncaster lad.
 From Printworks and Warehouse Project to Radio 1 in Ibiza and Lost And Found Malta, Mella Dee’s taken his house and techno excursions far and wide.

 The Dutch selector’s mix of Detroit house, UK broken beat vibes and bass this year made for a stunning Dekmantel set, playing with Troxler at DC10, a triumphant secretsundaze debut and ubiquity at ADE, notably opening De School’s 62-hour party.

 A breakout star of the burgeoning Ugandan dance scene, Kampire’s played everywhere from Diplo’s Africa showcase at Sónar to Shanghai and Tokyo this year.
 A core member of the Nyege Nyege crew, her mixes pummel through the shadowy end of global bass, whether South African gqom or mutant dancehall.

 [Photo: Martin Kharumwa]